 The park offers tent and RV campsites, including some with electricity and/or water, as well as “ready-to-camp” (glamping) options.

 An interpretation program proposes activities during which you can learn about the park’s natural and historic heritage while having fun.
 The new Information and Discovery Centre to explore the permanent exhibition and watch the movie A Gem at Land’s End, which presents the park’s main themes.

 Forillon is a mountainous peninsula bordered by the Gulf of St. Lawrence and Gaspé Bay.
 Its boreal forest is home to a diversified wildlife that is easy to observe.
 Thousands of seabirds find shelter in its steep cliffs, while seal colonies claim its shores.
 The scenery is stunning and the rocks reveal part of Earth’s fascinating history.

-This territory has been drawing humans for thousands of years.
+Humans have been inhabiting and frequenting this territory for thousands of years.
 A visit to the Hyman & Sons General Store, Anse-Blanchette and the Dolbel-Roberts House will take you back in time to relive some of the area’s rich human history.

 Visit our website for more information (parks.canada.ca/pn-np/qc/forillon/visit/tarifs-fees).
 Note that park admission is free for anyone under 18.